WhaddaMakers/Whaddy-Nightlight/README.md

 ![LightSensCase](./pictures/8.jpg)

-#### Step 5: Measure the aprox length of the cables from the BH1750 digital light intensity sensor to the Arduino Nano, and cut it off.
+#### Step 5: Measure the aprox length of the cables from the light sensor to the Arduino Nano, and cut them off.
+(See connection diagram)

 ![LightSensCables](./pictures/9.jpg)

+#### Step 6: Remove the arduino and light sensor from the housing.
+Solder the wires according to the connection diagram